Office 365 to Office 365 Public Folder Migration

 - Click the ‘Add New Connection’ button to create a new connection to the target Office 365 account.
 If you prefer to use an existing connection, select it from the list and click ‘Connect to Existing’ to move forward.

-- Select ‘Connect to Public folder’ and authenticate on Office 365 sign in page
+- Select ‘Connect to Public folder’ and click the ‘Next’ button.

 - Select one of the authentication methods and click the ‘Login’ button to continue.